samuel-obrien25/concerto/README.md

 * Ability to rank concerts
 * Ability to favorite concerts
 * Add personal pictures, videos to the concert
+* Create a list of upcoming tickets, add details/concert ticket

 ## To Do List
 *